mlswg/mls-protocol/draft-ietf-mls-protocol.md

 |                |                |--------------->|              |
 |                |                |                |              |
 ~~~~~
+{: title="Clients A, B, and C publish KeyPackages to the directory"}

 When a client A wants to establish a group with B and C, it first initializes a
 group state containing only itself and downloads KeyPackages for B and C. For